-

 Surgical Treatment of Arrhythmias: The Basics

-Manuel Castella, Hospital Clinic/Provincial De Barcelona
+Manuel Castella, University of Barcelona

 Manuel Castella is a cardiovascular surgeon, Head of the Cardiovascular Surgery Department at the Hospital Clínic, University of Barcelona.
 Among all types of cardiac surgery, his main interests and fields of research are valvular repair, minimally invasiveness, atrial fibrillation surgery and pulmonary thromboendarterectomy.
 Since 2018, Dr. Castella is the Chairman of the Arrhythmia Surgery Task Force of EACTS.
 Dr. Castella has participated in th scientific committee for the Guideilnes on atrial fibrillation management of the ESC/EACTS in the editions 2016 and 2020.

-Stephanie Mick, New York Presbyterian Weill Cornell
+Stephanie Mick, Weill Cornell

 Stephanie Mick is the Carrie and David Landew Associate Professor of Cardiothoracic Surgery and the Director of the Minimally Invasive and Robotic Surgery at New York Presbyterian Weill Cornell Medicine.